 Kathy Briski, Incoming President, Los Angeles Business Travelers Association

 Crucial aspects of Arizona's new immigration law have been ruled unconstitutional, and they won't go into effect today as scheduled.
 But that decision will be appealed and both sides are eager to show that they aren't backing down.
 Protesters against the law are being arrested today in Phoenix by Sheriff Joe Arpaio, a major supporter of cracking down on illegal immigrants.

 Gabriel Chin, Professor of Law, Public Administration and Policy, University of Arizona

 Mark Krikorian, Center for Immigration Studies (@MarkSKrikorian)

-Tom Saenz, Mexican-American Legal Defense and Educational Fund (@MALDEF)
+Thomas A. Saenz, Mexican American Legal Defense and Educational Fund (@ThomasASaenz)

 Which Way, LA?
 The Question that Won't Go Away 23 years ago, the fires of the Rodney King riots were burning and the sirens wailing when KCRW first asked, WWLA?
 We've been through fires, floods, earthquakes and massive social, cultural and economic change.
 While this is the last program titled WWLA? the question still needs to be asked.
 We talk with a group of important and thoughtful people about what LA has become and about the challenges to be faced in the future…as we continue.